abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 ### Fundamental Services

-Currently implemented some important framework features;
+Currently, implemented some important framework features;

 * **Authentication** through the MVC backend using the OpenId Connect authorization code flow.
 So, all the current login options (login, register, forgot password, external/social logins...) are supported.
 * **Authorization**, using the ABP Framework **permissions** as well as the standard authorization system.